 The Houses of Parliament date back centuries, specifically to the 1200s.
 In typical British fashion, there are still elements of the Houses which date back to medieval times, making both the Lords and the Commons genuine relics.
 However, the Houses have been rebuilt over the years, with fire destroying the buildings almost entirely in the 19th Century.

 While the reigning British monarch may not have as much of a say into law making beyond royal assent these days, the Queen is still technically the one true owner of the Houses of Parliament.
 This is due to the UK’s interesting status as a constitutional monarchy.
 This means that the Queen may also use it as a place of residence.
 Of course, she is also crucial to the re-opening of Parliament once a year.

 The Houses of Parliament exist to offer more than just political and legal discussions.
 There are rooms such as the extensive Royal Gallery which are used to host important dinners and galas.
 It was even used as a courthouse of sorts for a time.

 You’ll likely have noted that the Houses of Parliament has a pretty impressive clock – that’s Big Ben.
 This is perhaps the most famous landmark in London, and Big Ben actually refers to the bell in the tower – it’s now called Elizabeth Tower.

-There is an interesting colour coding system within the Houses of Parliament.
-If you ever tour them, you will find that there are gold colours used to signify elements used by monarchs, green for Commons attendants and red for the House of Lords.
+There is an interesting color coding system within the Houses of Parliament.
+If you ever tour them, you will find that there are gold colors used to signify elements used by monarchs, green for Commons attendants and red for the House of Lords.

 Both Houses have their place in terms of important law-making and decision-making.
 It is always widely stated that ‘parliament is sovereign’, which means that any decisions made within parliament must be adhered to at all times in law, which also means that any court in the country must abide by decisions made here.
 Parliament law is final!
 This is particularly interesting, as unlike the US, there is no physical constitution in the UK.